jainullas/ImageBlurDetection/README.md

 # ImageBlur Detection

-To check whether an image is blurred or not in Android, selecting image from Gallery.
+To check whether an image is blurred or not in Android.
+Image should be selected from Gallery.

-OpenCV library is used for Blur detection.
+**OpenCV library is used for Blur detection.**

 Download OpenCV by selecting a stable version of Android pack from [here](https://opencv.org/releases.html).
 Integrating OpenCV to studio-project is quite a long procedure.
 Please refer this [awesome](https://medium.com/@sukritipaul005/a-beginners-guide-to-installing-opencv-android-in-android-studio-ea46a7b4f2d3) article.

+#### Threshold value
+If the sharpness of image is lesser than this value, then that image is marked as blurred.

 #### Screenshots
 Blurred Image | Not Blurred Image